AI Security Guide

 7.3 Categorizing Defenses

-Defenses against model extraction can be categorized by when they are applied in the attack lifecycle:
+Defenses against model extraction can be categorized by when they apply in the attack lifecycle:

 Threat Category Specific Attack Attacker's Goal Required Knowledge Impacted Security Principle Example